luiscartor/luiscartor.github.io.old/RMT_part3.md

     ## 7731 records are removed

-The function `duplicated()` help us subset the rows that have duplicated values for the selected columns.
-Now let's took a look at the column "basisOfRecord".
+The function `duplicated()` helps us subset the rows that have duplicated values for the selected columns.
+Now let's take a look at the column "basisOfRecord".
 We can use the function `table()` to summarize the type of records:

 ``` r
 table(occ_unique$basisOfRecord)